bager-project/bager-parser/DOCUMENTATION.md

             [300.0, -100.0],
             [300.0, 0.0],
         ]
-    ] # first level array holds arrays for each polygon, second level array holds arrays where an array is a coordinate of a single line; only first 3 points are enough to override, rest of points are automatically calculated
+    ] # first level array holds arrays for each polygon, second level array holds arrays where an array is a coordinate of a single point; only first 3 points are enough to override, rest of points are automatically calculated

     depth = [100, 50] # depth of extracted polygons, an array for each polygon scale = 2.0 # scale coefficient for all polygons